boschrexroth/ctrlx-automation-sdk/doc/quick-start-guide.md

 As a result a snap file `sdk-cpp-registernode_...._amd64.snap` respectively `sdk-cpp-registernode_...._arm64.snap` will be created.

+!!! important
+    Please ignore the following warnings during snap builds like 'Unable to determine library dependencies for ...'.
+    These warnings occur with cross builds (on amd64 for arm64) because the used tool 'ldd' used by snapcraft cannot resolve the dependencies of the arm64 snap on amd64 host systems.

 To copy the snap(s) into your Windows file system start cmd.exe on __your Windows host__ and enter this command:

     scp -P 10022 boschrexroth@localhost:~/ctrlx-automation-sdk/samples-cpp/datalayer.register.node/*.snap .